Leaside station: Station site

 In October 2013, local residents learned that Metrolinx negotiations with Countrywide Homes, the current owner, allowed the owner to propose to build a new condominium over the station.
 Metrolinx was to acquire several adjacent properties, not necessary for constructing the station, because they fit within the plan to put the property to dual use.
-Sam Balsamo, an executive with the developer, characterized the dual-use plan "a unique opportunity because it will potentially be one of the only stops where you'll have residential right above a subway stop".
+A Countrywide Homes executive characterized the dual-use plan "a unique opportunity because it will potentially be one of the only stops where you'll have residential right above a subway stop".
 Councillor Jon Burnside voiced concern that the developer would use the association with new line to argue for an exemption to the current height restrictions for the area of nine storeys and instead build a high-rise.

 On September 24, 2015, a McDonald's restaurant on the southeast corner of Bayview and Eglinton Avenues was closed to make way for the station.
 Its closure had been a contentious topic at town hall meetings, reflecting widespread concerns about the local impact of the new transit system.
-The McDonald's had been a neighbourhood landmark due to its unique design, with the dining area elevated above a ground-floor parking lot, and its proximity to Howard Talbot Park, where patrons could watch students from Leaside High School play baseball after buying dinner.
+The McDonald's had been a neighbourhood landmark due to its unique design, with the dining area elevated above a ground-level parking lot, and its proximity to Howard Talbot Park, which patrons could view while eating.

 Surface connections

-As of November 2023, the following are the proposed connecting routes that would serve this station when Line 5 Eglinton opens: